belkinsa/Presentations/2016/UbuntuMembershipWorkshop/Outline.md

 - IRC/Mailing List Support

 #### The best practices at recognizing contributions from others

+- Give public thanks (on social media, blog posts, during meetings) for work completed
+- Share work completed by other contributors (even if you weren't involved, a retweet/share goes a long way to showing people their work is appreciated)
+- Submit announcements/posts of good work in the community you find to the Ubuntu Weekly Newsletter so it can be shared with the broader community
+- Write a testimonial when they go for Membership

 #### The contribution threshold at which you should coach others toward applying for membership
 #### How involved (or hands-off) to be during their application